szze/SpecFlowPlus-Resources/Excel-Features.md

 ## Converting Excel Cell Values

-Cell values, in particular non-string values like dates or numbers, are converted using a specific culture when extuing tests.
+Cell values, in particular non-string values like dates or numbers, are converted using a specific culture when executing tests.
 Cell formatting options in Excel (e.g. number of decimal places, rounding, currency signs, date formats) are ignored.
 See [[Converting Excel Cells]] for more details.

 ## Multi-language Support